-- 1. Find the state variable, the influencing factors of the system and identify renewal points. - 2.
-Set up the state transition function(s). - 3.
-Compute the period. - 4.
+- 1. Define the state variable of the system. - 2.
+Identify renewal points. - 3.
+Conceive the state transition function(s). - 4.
+Compute the period. - 5.
 Apply the forward iteration algorithm to obtain the state distribution within a convergence criterion that takes the period into consideration.